 Devices that don’t meet these requirements will be treated as media storage, such as for music or video.
-For more information, see How to manage storage on Xbox One.
+For more info, see How to manage storage on Xbox One.

 Solution 1: Make sure you’ve installed any recent updates to Xbox One

 It’s possible that there were recent updates to Xbox One and that you need to manually update your system for it to detect your external storage.
-Here’s how:
+To update:

 Solution 3: Other things to try

-Here are some other things to try if your Xbox One still isn’t detecting your external storage device.
+If your Xbox One still isn’t detecting your external storage device: